Links to Forms

 The Rodeo-Hercules Fire Protection District would like to reduce these statistics.
 Through the generous donation of a grant from the Rodeo Municipal Advisory Commission, the Fire District is able to offer bicycle helmets to residents of Rodeo and Hercules free to children under 14 years of age.
 The Fire District will continue its bicycle helmet program at its Open House’s which are held annually in October at the Hercules Fire Station at 1680 Refugio Valley Road in Hercules.
 Residents must show proof-of-residency and each individual requesting a helmet must appear in person in order to be properly fitted.

-Project Safe Place Project Safe Place is an innovative program designed to assist youth and families in crisis situations.
+National Safe Place Network is an innovative program designed to assist youth and families in crisis situations.

 The ultimate goal for Project Safe Place is to establish one uniform sign – the Safe Place sign – which signals help to the youth everywhere.